bsctl/nodejs-web-app/README.md

 Start the container by setting the desired answer message in the MESSAGE env variable

-    [root@centos]# docker run --name=web -p 80:8080 -d -e MESSAGE="Thanks for the fish ..." nodejs-web-app
+    [root@centos]# docker run --name=web -p 80:8080 -d -e MESSAGE="Thanks for all the fish ..." nodejs-web-app
     [root@centos]# curl localhost:80
-    Thanks for the fish ...
+    Thanks for all the fish ...